 South Africa's main drawcard is the accessibility and convenience of its wildlife-watching opportunities.
 Not only are the Big Five here, in environments from Kruger's bushveld to Pilanesberg's extinct volcano crater, but you can see them from a hire car on tarred roads.
-Many of South Africa's well-organised national parks also offer one-off guided drives (and walks) – great ways to pick up tracking tips.
-Affordability is another winning factor: with good roads generally leading at least to the parks' gates, it's easy to see them by car or guided day trip, without having to join a long safari or procure a 4WD.
+Many of South Africa's well-organised national parks also offer one-off guided drives (and walks) - great ways to pick up tracking tips.
+Affordability is another winning factor.
+With good roads generally leading to the parks' gates (and sometimes beyond), it's easy to see wildlife areas by car or a guided day trip, without having to join a long safari or procure a 4WD.

 South Africa also has a greater variety of landscapes than most African countries.
 You can see wildlife with backdrops of Kalahari sands, Drakensberg peaks, Indian Ocean lagoons, riverine forests, baobab-studded plains and Namakwa's spring wildflowers.
 These diverse environments offer a broad menu of activities, from shark-cage diving to tasting grapes in the Cape Winelands, allowing you to mix safaris with other experiences.
 All in all, while safari buffs and survivalists will find plenty to get excited about in South Africa, it also appeals to those searching for an introduction to the joys of wildlife watching.
 The accommodation in the parks and reserves is similarly broad, ranging from wilderness camps to comfy chalets.